 Management accounting measures, analyzes, and reports financial and nonfinancial information that helps managers make decisions to fulfill the goals of an organization.
-Managers use management accounting information communicate, and implement strategy. to develop, They also use accounting information coordinate product design, management to marketing decisions and to evaluate production, and performance.
+Managers use management accounting information communicate, and implement strategy.
+They also to develop, use information management accounting to coordinate product design, marketing decisions and to evaluate production, and performance.
 Management accounting information and reports do not have to follow set principles or rules.